 A fourth early scheme design concept, that builds on previous iterations of the design, is shown in Figure 6.
 In this plan, key nodal buildings engage with the outer edge of the site but also provide physical links back into the public space within.
 Residential buildings establish the edge of the remaining boundary of the site and reinforce the enclosure of the former pitch.
 The area of the former car park in the south of the site can be seen as a separate element to the 'pitch', and the former stadium.
 It was the design intent that it would have a unique identity, acting as a sculptural element promoting the site but also providing a semi protective space screening the site from Walton Lane.
-It was this concept which was progressed and has informed this outline planning application.
+It was this concept which was progressed and informed the initial masterplan presented in the outline planning application submitted in April 2020.